 These photos are all about the two of you being together, so try to maintain some physical connection with each other as we're photographing.
 It could be a touch, a hand on an arm -- whatever feels natural to you.

 Looking good in photographs usually means stepping it up from our typical daily wear.
 It means up-leveling the clothes we normally wear to work or for going out.
 Feeling slightly overdressed for our shoot?
 That's a good sign!
 Bought that hat from Anthropology on a splurge and haven't worn it because it feels a little.... over-the-top?
-It will probably look great in photos.
+It may look great in photos.

 Speaking of styling, remember that an important element of these images is that you want your clothes to match the environment.
 Thinking of a beach walk for your photos?
 Wear clothes that match a beach-walk vibe.
 A hike in the woods?
 Think tailored casual comfort.
 Interested in an upscale city shoot?
 Feel free to go a little more formal or city-chic.